tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 This is the first time we have a post on an ongoing issue and not just something that's abstract, but something very real and something that can affect us all, either directly or indirectly.

 This is why the tone of this post, unlike those in the past, is going to be realistic, which is code for informal.
+I intend to keep the mood light and funny with pictures, animated GIFs to maintain an upbeat tone among a very serious topic that is the cause of these uncertain times.

 A lot of the COVID-19 posts tend to live on two extremes.
 They either become too technical too quickly, or they start to resemble popular culture magazine articles.